vijayphilip/PsExecRemoteWinEC2/README.md

 -Download the PsExec program from http://technet.microsoft.com/en-us/sysinternals/bb897553.aspx Or download PsExec.exe version 1.98 from the github repo.
 - Download the batch script.
 - PsExec.exeis the remote process tool that allows an administrator to run processes on a remote system.
-- PsExecRemote.bat- script that automates the PsExec with ec2 information to manually run the sync batch script when needed without having to rdc to the server.
+- PsExecRemote.bat- script that automates the PsExec with ec2 information to run the remote exe/ batch script.

 Remote EC2 Instance Setup / Info
 =================